International Journal of Applied Philosophy

 Fort Pierce, Florida 34981-5596 USA

-Submitted manuscripts should be typewritten, double-spaced throughout, with wide margins.
+Manuscripts should be submitted in Word format (.docx, .doc, .rtf).
+Pages should be double-spaced throughout, with wide margins.
 Notes should appear at the end of the manuscript and also be double-spaced.
 All submissions should include an abstract (100—150 words) and up to 5 key-words.
-Manuscripts sent via post should include two non-returnable print copies as well as the author's e-mail address (if available).
-The journal publishes peer-reviewed articles of varying lengths but accepted papers typically range from 6000-7000 words.
+Manuscripts sent via post should include two non-returnable print copies as well as the author's e-mail address.
+The journal publishes articles of varying lengths but accepted papers typically range from 6000-7000 words.
+Submitted manuscripts are subject to peer-review.

 A complete submission includes a cover letter and appropriately formatted original manuscript.
 The cover email or letter should include: